Missing You (South Korean TV series): Main

 Kang Hyung-joon is the son of Kang Hyun-joo who was put in a mental hospital by Han Tae Joon.
 Hyung-joon was then chased out by him and bitten by his dog, crippling his leg for life, leading him to require a cane to walk throughout his later life and adulthood.
 He goes into hiding with his mother's trusted nurse.
 When a fire starts in his house, Lee Soo-yeon, helped by Han Jung-woo, rescues him.
 He feels indebted to Soo-yeon and rescues her after she gets separated from Jung-woo.
 They escape abroad and lived under aliases.
 Over the years, he falls in love with Soo-yeon and becomes her boyfriend.
 He returns to Korea with her, under the name of Harry Borrison.
 He is not in good terms with Han Jung-woo as he is Han Tae-Joon's son, and that he is earning Soo-yeon's love again.
 Hyung-joon is secretly a psychopathic murderer driven by revenge for Han Tae-joon.
 When he sees Soo-yeon going back to Jung-woo, he frames her for his murders and makes her life difficult.
 He genuinely loves her and says that this is her "punishment" for not loving him back.
 He also kidnapped Soo-yeon and was confronted by Jung-woo.
 In the end, Hyung-joon was arrested, convicted of all the murders he committed and sentenced to life imprisonment.
-He also lost his past memories (except for those he spent with Soo-yeon) and his intelligence reverted to that of a five-year-old child as a result of huge blood loss from a gunshot wound.
+He also lost his memories (except for those he spent with Soo-yeon) and his intelligence reverted to that of a five-year-old child as a result of huge blood loss from a gunshot wound.